VENDOR SPECIFIC INFORMATION

 Yes.
 There is a $6 non-refundable application fee.
 All monies collected as application fees will go toward the costs of running the jury session.

 Do I have to submit samples of my work?

 If you are applying in either the cosmetics or edibles categories, then yes, non-returnable samples are required for the jury to assess.
 These samples need not be full jars, soaps or foodstuffs.
 Photographs are also consulted to give a sense of packaging and presentation.
 The samples serve only to communicate the quality of your product.
 In all other categories, submissions are considered based on photographs and written descriptions alone.
-Refer to the application form to find out where samples can be sent/delivered.

 How much does it cost to participate in the show as a vendor?